Comparing RQ and Celery for Lightweight Python Tasks

 FAQ

-Q: Does RQ support distributed tracing out of the box?
-A: No. RQ lacks native OpenTelemetry or Jaeger integration.
+Does RQ support distributed tracing out of the box?
+No. RQ lacks native OpenTelemetry or Jaeger integration.
 You must instrument tasks manually using context propagation or wrap the RQ worker with a custom middleware layer.

-Q: How do I prevent Celery from consuming excessive memory for lightweight tasks?
+How do I prevent Celery from consuming excessive memory for lightweight tasks?

-A: Set worker_max_tasks_per_child to 100-500 to force periodic worker recycling.
+Set worker_max_tasks_per_child to 100–500 to force periodic worker recycling.
 Use worker_pool=solo or eventlet for I/O-bound micro-tasks.
 Disable unused features like beat and result_backend if not required.

-Q: What is the recommended retry strategy for idempotent micro-tasks?
+What is the recommended retry strategy for idempotent micro-tasks?

-A: Use exponential backoff with jitter (e.g., countdown=2**retries + random.uniform(0, 1)).
+Use exponential backoff with jitter (e.g., countdown=2**retries + random.uniform(0, 1)).
 Combine this with a unique idempotency key stored in Redis or a database to deduplicate retries safely.